Touat: Geography

-Tuat lies to the south of the Grand Erg Occidental, to the east of the Erg Chech and to the south west of the Tademaït Plateau.
+Tuat lies to the south of the Grand Erg Occidental, to the east of the Erg Chech and to the south west of the Tademaït plateau.
 It contains a string of small oases strung out along the eastern edge of the Wadi Messaoud, a continuation of the Wadi Saoura.
 The oases extend over a distance of 160 km from the district of Bouda in the north to Reggane in the south.
-The largest town in the region is Adrar, 20 km south east of Bouda.
+The largest town in the region is Adrar, 20 km southeast of Bouda.
 Adrar was established by the French after their conquest in 1900 and had a population of 43,903 in 2002.
 Associated with each oasis are small walled villages called ksour (singular ksar or gsar).
-There are also some forts (kasbahs), most of which have been abandoned.
+There are also some forts (kasbahs), most of them abandoned.